borglab/GTDynamics/README.md

 $ cd GTDynamics
 $ mkdir build; cd build
 # We can specify the install path with -DCMAKE_INSTALL_PREFIX
+# To compile with Python wrapper support, ensure that GTSAM was built with Python
+#   and use -DGTDYNAMICS_BUILD_PYTHON=ON
 $ cmake -DCMAKE_INSTALL_PREFIX=../install ..
 $ make
 $ sudo make install
+# Run make python-install for installation with Python
 ```

 ## Running Tests